vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 on its slope, but the main Bhāgavata sanctuaries were stone temples on the top, five of which survive till today.

 The Poona Plates convey the impression that Prabhāvatī was personally in volved in promoting the cause of the Bhāgavata religioṇThe charter was issued on the 12th of the bright half of Kārttika, after breaking the fast of Prabodhinī Ekādaśī, Vis.ṇu-Nārāyaṇa’s awakening from his cosmic sleep (earlier referred to in Rudrasena’s Mandhal Plates).
 This festival of cosmogonic re-awakening had an important political dimension, as has been shown by Michael Willis in the case of Candragupta and Udayagiri, 49 a case that must have been very well known to the queeṇStyling herself as entirely devoted to the Bhagavat (atyantabhagavadbhaktā), at this occasion she bestowed land upon another bha gavadbhakta, the ācārya Canālasvāmin, who may have been one of the priests employed in the waking rite and who may have been the queen’s own teacher.
-50 The grant was first ritually offered (nivedya) to the bhagavadpādam¯ula, the feet of the Lord.
-As we learn from Prabhāvatī’s R. iddhapur Plates, which mention the pādam¯ula of the Lord of the Rāmagiri (rāmagirisvāmin), 51 this may be taken to refer to the main sanctuary on top of the Rāmagiri.
-52 The paral lel with Udayagiri can even be extended further, since the oldest image that survives on the hill is that of the Boar, Varāha, lifting the world (Bh¯udevī) on his tusk out of the cosmic ocean (Plate 11).
+50 The grant was first ritually offered (nivedya) to the bhagavadpādamūla, the feet of the Lord.
+As we learn from Prabhāvatī’s R. iddhapur Plates, which mention the pādamūla of the Lord of the Rāmagiri (rāmagirisvāmin), 51 this may be taken to refer to the main sanctuary on top of the Rāmagiri.
+52 The paral lel with Udayagiri can even be extended further, since the oldest image that survives on the hill is that of the Boar, Varāha, lifting the world (Bhūdevī) on his tusk out of the cosmic ocean (Plate 11).
 That the idea was taken over but not slavishly copied, appears from the fact that the Rāmagiri Varāha is theriomorphic instead of half man half boar.
 53

 At Nagardhan and environs, the area identified with Prabhāvatī’s residence Nandivardhana, (fragmentary) images have been found of Vis.ṇu, but also of Gaṇeśa and the goddess Mahis.āsuramardinī, whereas the discovery of a hoard of three splendid Buddhist bronzes along with three prabhāvalis, a parasol, a bell and an incense-burner at Hamlapuri, a village near Nagardhan, testifies to the presence of the Buddhist Saṅgha close by the court of the Vākāt.aka queen.
 54 Within this court Prabhāvatī’s three sons grew up, but of only the youngest of them, Pravarasena, we possess records.
 These show that the prince had returned to the faith of his ancestors, since he called himself entirely devoted to Maheśvara.
 55